jb-lopez/php-extensions-windows/README.md

-# jb-lopez/php-extensions-windows
+# Build Windows PHP Extensions

-This is a fork of [shivammathur/php-extensions-windows](https://github.com/shivammathur/php-extensions-windows).
+~This is a fork of [shivammathur/php-extensions-windows](https://github.com/shivammathur/php-extensions-windows).
-I forked this to add more extensions to the build workflow.
+I forked this to add more extensions to the build workflow.~

-> Build PHP extensions for windows.
+The upstream [php-builder-windows](https://github.com/shivammathur/php-builder-windows "PHP Snapshots") has changed, causing many builds to fail.
+I've removed the references, and this project is no longer a fork of [shivammathur/php-extensions-windows](https://github.com/shivammathur/php-extensions-windows) but still inspired by it.

 ## Build Status
 | Status | Upstream Repo |